Wolfsauge/async_summarize/README.md

 ## Batched Tokenization
 * The script enables batched tokenization using Huggingface transformers fast tokenizers.
+* The tokenization computations are cpu-bound and computationally expensive.
+* Batched tokenization happens locally on the inference client.
-* The tokenization computations are cpu-bound and very expensive. this feature uses batching to speed up the tokenization process, which is required for the chunk length computations inside the langchain text splitter class.
+* The repeated, expensive tokenization steps are required for the chunk length computations inside the langchain text splitter class.

 ### Help to get the PR running in a Python .venv quickly